DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 ## Backend
-We started off by learning how to containerize using Docker our crudder app.
+We started off by learning how to containerize using Docker for our crudder app.
 We created a Docker file which installs python libraries used in this app and runs flask at port 4567.
 Code for this is in

 [Backend Dockerfile](https://github.com/DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile)